Small Nuclear Power Reactors

 The STAR-H2 is an adaptation of the same reactor for hydrogen production, with reactor heat at up to 800°C being conveyed by a helium circuit to drive a separate thermochemical hydrogen production plant, while lower grade heat is harnessed for desalination (multi-stage flash process).
 Its development is further off.

-A smaller STAR variant is the Small Sealed Transportable Autonomous Reactor (SSTAR) being developed by Lawrence Livermore, Argonne and Los Alamos National Laboratories in collaboration with others.
+A smaller STAR variant is the Small Sealed Transportable Autonomous Reactor (SSTAR) which was being developed by Lawrence Livermore, Argonne and Los Alamos National Laboratories in collaboration with others including Toshiba.
 It has lead or Pb-Bi cooling, 564°C core outlet temperature and has integral steam generator inside the sealed unit, which would be installed below ground level.
-Conceived in sizes 10-100 MWe, main development is now focused on a 45 MWt/20 MWe version as part of the US Generation IV effort.
-After a 30-year life without refuelling, the whole reactor unit is then returned for recycling the fuel.
-The reactor vessel is 12 metre high and 3.2 m diameter (20 MWe version).
-SSTAR will eventually be coupled to a Brayton cycle turbine using supercritical carbon dioxide.
-A prototype was envisaged for 2015, but this seems unlikely.
+Conceived in sizes 10-100 MWe, main development was focused on a 45 MWt/20 MWe version as part of the US Generation IV effort.
+After a 20 or 30-year life without refuelling, the whole reactor unit is then returned for recycling the fuel.
+The reactor vessel is 12 metre high and 3.2 m diameter and the core one metre high and 1.2 m diameter (20 MWe version).
+SSTAR would eventually be coupled to a Brayton cycle turbine using supercritical carbon dioxide with natural circulation to four heat exchangers.
+A prototype was envisaged for 2015, but development has apparently ceased.

 Integral Fast Reactor, ARC-100